illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

     * Configure database/datastore to listen for external connection of the meta-network (10.110.0.0/16)
     * Add **25** posts, 15 new posts and 10 replies - as according to your sites specific design
     * Have 4 different users signed up
+* User Testing
+  * Show use of GitHub Issues for placing tickets to fix bugs
+  * UI/UX should be testing the production system, logging in, posting items, etc, etc.
+  * Show all issues filed and corresponding GitHub artifact and note if it is fixed
 * Deployment
   * All work needs to be tested and developed in the Cloud Platform
      * You will have to build often as code changes